 You are more than a writer.

 Yes, you love to write.
-Your outlook on life improves when you’re showing up at the page.
+Like me, your outlook on life improves when you’re showing up at the page.
 You feel a sense of possibility when you're creating stories you love.
-(Like me!)

-The good news is, you don’t have to choose between writing and the rest of your life.
+The good news?
+You don’t have to choose between writing and the rest of your life.

-As an award-winning writer, I founded WritingStrides on the idea that you can make a rewarding and ongoing part of a rich and full life.
+As an award-winning writer, I founded WritingStrides to help you make writing a rewarding and ongoing part of a rich and full life.

 We are creative, energetic, determined, and ambitious.
 We are also susceptible to procrastination, doubt, overwhelm, and our many daily obligations.

-You can also start with these WritingStrides blog posts and videos:
+You can get a feel for my style in these blog posts and videos: